• Blog

 • Do employees have the tools and resources needed to excel at their tasks?

-You may not have the budget for a major office renovation, but even small changes can support greater comfort: new chairs, a better lunchroom, more private meeting spaces, more collaborative tools, etc.
+You may not have the budget for a major office renovation.
+Still, even small changes can support greater comfort: new chairs, a better lunchroom, more private meeting spaces, more collaborative tools, etc.

 Digitally

-• Are team members pressured to stay on camera unnecessarily?
+• Are employees pressured to stay on camera unnecessarily?

 • Is there an unrealistic expectation for response time via email or instant message?

-Wherever possible, try to reduce the high pressure of constantly being “on.”
-For example, you might consider subbing real-time internal comms with strategic video, or at least giving employees the option of opting out of meetings when necessary.
+Pro tip: Wherever possible, reduce the pressure to constantly be "on."
+For example, consider substituting real-time internal comms with strategic video or allowing employees to opt out of meetings when necessary.

 4. Examine what you’re offering